Traditions Are Changing

-There are New Year’s traditions that have been passed down through the generations that are now being rebranded as spiritual principles.
+There are New Year’s traditions that have been passed down through the generations that are now being rebranded as spiritual prosperity principles.
 They are being passed off in many churches each December 31st as instructions from heaven that bring prosperity.
 In truth, this is nothing more than a money-making gimmick used to increase the offerings to the church.
-The year 2020 was going to be the year of clear vision and due season and look what it brought the world.
+2020 was going to be the year of clear vision and due season and instead, it brought COVID-19.

 New Year’s Eve watch night services in black churches evolved from the setting in which African American slaves waited to hear the news that they had been set free.
 Ironically, this has turned into a different kind of bondage, where the church is the plantation and the spiritual leader has the role of the master.
 The phrase used for such situations is: "The passa is the new massa," or "The parster is the new marster."

 What began as a historical event has been turned into something that would make those first freed slaves flip over in their graves.
 Here is how it all came about.
 On New Year’s Eve 1862, African Americans filled churches as they awaited the news that President Abraham Lincoln had signed the Emancipation Proclamation, setting them free.
 Those who were not in church knelt and prayed right where they were on the plantations.